GoingOffRoading/Chases_Favorite_Parent/README.md

 |-----------------|-----------------|-----------------|-----------------|
 | APP_TITLE   | String    | 'My Favorite Parent'    | This is what will appear in the browser tab label    |
 | APP_HEADING    | String    | 'My Favorite Parent Is:'    | This is what will appear above the image rendered on the page    |

----

-# Todo

-- [x] Automate building the container image to GitHub
-- [ ] Add more CSS to make the display pretty
-- [x] Add deployment instructions
-- [ ] Add a Kubernetes/DockerCompose deployment example